Home and Away: Walsall vs. LA

 is

-from also nearby, but somehow picturesque, Stoke-on-Trent.
+from also nearby, but somehow very picturesque, Stoke-on-Trent.

 I’ve lived in

-Sheffield, renting a room from Jamie
+Sheffield, renting a room from Jamies Reeves,

 Birmingham, I

-cut my design teeth with Duran Duran’s Roger
+hung out regularly with Duran Duran’s Roger

-Taylor, and I’ve lived in Ozzy’s
+Taylor in his studio; I’ve lived in Ozzy’s

 Ashtray